The Partisan Leader

 The Partisan Leader; A Tale of The Future is a political novel by the antebellum Virginia author and jurist Nathaniel Beverley Tucker.
 A two-volume work first published in 1836 in New York City by Duff Green under the pen-name Edward William Sydney, the novel is set thirteen years into the future, in 1849, and imagines a world where tyrannical four-term president Martin Van Buren oppresses the Southern United States, and the American states south of Virginia secede from the Union.
 The story traces the formation of a band of Virginia insurgents who seek to free their state from federal control and adjoin it to the independent Southern Confederacy.

-Following the actual succession of the Southern states, it has been viewed as a window into the development of secessionist thought, and, in some ways, a preview of the American Civil War.
+Following the actual secession of the Southern states, it has been viewed as a window into the development of secessionist thought, and, in some ways, a preview of the American Civil War.

 Synopsis

 The novel is set thirteen years into the future, in 1849, and imagines a world where a tyrannical, corrupt Martin Van Buren, serving his fourth term as president, spearheads a conspiracy to "subdue the spirit" of the Southern United States.
 As a result, the American states south of Virginia (South Carolina, North Carolina, Georgia, Louisiana, Texas, Arkansas, Mississippi, and Florida) have seceded from the Union.
 The story traces the formation of a band of Virginia guerilla insurgents who seek to free their state from federal control and adjoin it to the independent Southern Confederacy.